pshivraj/pshivraj.github.io/landing.md

 ---
 title: Portfolio
 layout: landing
-description: 'Things that interest me, mostly make me burn the midnight oil<br/>Check out some projects I have worked on.'
+description: 'Things that interest me, make me burn the midnight oil.<br>Check out some projects I have worked on.
+Most of them are in the field of Machine Learning and Deep Learning - areas that interest me the most.'
 image: assets/images/pic07.jpg
 nav-menu: true
 ---